Guntur: Education and research

 Primary and secondary education is provided by government and private schools.
 Aided schools were either transferred to government or became private in 2020 as per a government mandate.
-According to the school information report for the academic year 2021-22, more than one lakh, thirty thousand (130,000) students were enrolled in over 450 schools in the city and about 695,476 students are enrolled in the schools in the district.
-The medium of instruction in municipal corporation schools was switched to English from the year 2016-2017.
+According to the school information report for the academic year 2021–22, more than one lakh, thirty thousand (130,000) students were enrolled in over 450 schools in the city and about 695,476 students are enrolled in the schools in the district.
+The medium of instruction in municipal corporation schools was switched to English from the year 2016–2017.

-The public library system in Guntur is supported by the government and the district central library is located at Arundalpet.
+The public library system in Guntur is supported by the government and the district central library is located at Arundelpet.
 Annamayya library was set up with 1 lakh books that were donated by bibliophile Lanka Suryanarayana.

 Hindu College and Andhra Christian College were established during the British Raj for higher education.
 Jagarlamudi Kuppuswamy Chowdary College, RVR & JC College of Engineering, Tellakula Jalayya Polisetty Somasundaram College (TJPS College), Government College for Women and St. Joseph's College of Education for Women are autonomous colleges.

 Guntur Medical College is one of the oldest medical colleges in the state.
 Several higher education institutes such as Vignan's Foundation for Science, Technology & Research, Katuri Medical College, All India Institute of Medical Sciences, Mangalagiri, Acharya Nagarjuna University and Acharya N. G. Ranga Agricultural University have campuses near the city.
+A new premier central research institute for Yoga and Naturopathy (CCRYN) is being planned to be setup in Guntur.

 A regional Agmark laboratory, and a regional station of the Central Tobacco Research Institute of the Indian Council of Agricultural Research are located in Guntur.
 The city hosts many national, and state-level conferences and expos on the economy, agriculture and technology.